 Impact of Higher Supply on Wine Prices

 Wine, like any other market, follows the basic rule of supply and demand.
-When bottles are scarce, prices climb; when supply improves, prices tend to ease.
-The strong 2025 harvest in Burgundy and Champagne is a clear example of this dynamic in action.
+When bottles are scarce, prices climb.
+When supply improves, prices tend to ease.
+The strong 2026 harvest in Burgundy and Champagne is a clear example of this dynamic playing out in real time.

 In Burgundy, where availability has been painfully tight for years, the increase in volume is expected to calm the runaway pricing seen at auctions and on the secondary market.
-Collectors who were paying steep premiums just to secure a few bottles of premier cru Pinot Noir may find more reasonable offers as merchants and domaines release larger allocations.
-That doesn’t mean prices will collapse—Burgundy’s prestige is still intact—but the days of sharp year-on-year spikes may finally be cooling.
+According to Decanter, collector demand for premier cru Pinot Noir had pushed secondary market premiums to multi-year highs before the 2026 rebound.
+Buyers who were paying steep premiums just to secure a few bottles may now find more reasonable offers as merchants and domaines release larger allocations.
+That doesn’t mean prices will collapse, as Burgundy’s prestige is still intact, but the days of sharp year-on-year spikes may finally be cooling.

-This shift also carries weight in the wine futures market (En Primeur).
+This shift also carries weight in the wine futures market, known as En Primeur.
 In past years of small harvests, buyers rushed to secure allocations early, driving up futures pricing.
-With more volume in 2025, the futures market may soften, giving investors a chance to enter at better price points and hold wines with stronger long-term appreciation potential.
+With more volume in 2026, the futures market may soften, giving investors a chance to enter at better price points and hold wines with stronger long-term appreciation potential.
+If you’re building a broader alternative investment strategy, the best wines for investment and their historical ROI offer a useful framework for where fine wine fits in a diversified portfolio.

 French Wine Collectors